 Puerto Rico has long been a baseball hotbed.
 The sport has also thrived in Hawaii, thanks largely to Americans and Japanese.
-Yet unless one is very familiar with Hawaiian culture, one might not realize that Puerto Rican immigrants embraced the game in the islands, too.
-John Matias, who played 58 games for the Chicago White Sox in 1970, is part of this community.
+Yet unless one is very familiar with Hawaiian culture, one might not realize that Puerto Rican immigrants embraced the game there too.
+John Matias, who played 58 games for the Chicago White Sox in 1970, was part of this community.
 All four of the Honolulu native’s grandparents left Puerto Rico in the early 20th century, when many sugar cane workers sought new homes in the wake of natural disaster.

 John’s father, John A. Matias, was born in Waiakea Mill, near Hilo on the “Big Island” of Hawaii.
-His family also lived on Maui and Kauai before moving to Oahu, Honolulu’s island.
-Around 1937, the elder John Matias went to work as a pipe fitter at the Pearl Harbor Naval Shipyard, Shop 11.
-John (nicknamed Lujack after the star football quarterback of the 1940s) was “an accomplished player and coach” and a “principal sparkplug of baseball in Hawaii” in the local Puerto Rican amateur league.
-Quite possibly he had the talent to be a pro, though it is not known today whether scouts ever noticed him.
-As the Matias family puts it today, “John Sr. was a good pitcher and ballplayer from the stories that came down the grapevine.”
+His family also lived on Maui and Kauai before moving to Oahu.
+Around 1937, the elder John Matias went to work as a pipefitter at Pearl Harbor Naval Shipyard, Shop 11.
+This man (nicknamed “Lujack” after the star football quarterback of the 1940s) was “an accomplished player and coach” and a “principal sparkplug of baseball in Hawaii” in the local Puerto Rican amateur league.1 Quite possibly he had the talent to be a pro, though it is not known today whether scouts ever noticed him.
+As the Matias family put it in 2009, “John Sr. was a good pitcher and ballplayer from the stories that came down the grapevine.”

 John A. Matias married Julia Pacheco in 1938.
 Their four children all played ball, as they inherited talent and got quality instruction from their father.
-The oldest siblings, Dolores and Jolenta (known as Joann), played softball, as did many young Puerto Rican-Hawaiian women.
-Joann’s son, Joe DeSa, had two brief shots at the majors in the 1980s.
-(DeSa was killed in an auto accident in December 1986 while playing in the Puerto Rican Winter League.)
+The oldest siblings, Dolores and Jolenta (“Joann”), played softball, as did many young Puerto Rican-Hawaiian women.
+Joann’s son, Joe DeSa, would have two brief shots at the majors in the 1980s.
 John Roy Matias was born on August 15, 1944.
-His younger brother, Robert, played with him in the minors in 1963 and 1964.
+His younger brother Robert would play with him in the minors in 1963 and 1964.

-Young John was known as “Gido” -- a nickname his father gave to him, although no one knows why.
-At the age of 12 or 13, he was on a national champion Pony League team.
+Young John was known as “Gido” -- a nickname that his father gave to him, although no one knows why.
+At age 12 or 13, he was on a national champion Pony League team.
 In Los Angeles, while playing in a tournament in West Covina, he and a teammate named Ron Ramie found that Willie Mays was staying in the same hotel as they were.
 Willie, known for his rapport with kids, answered their knock and said, “Sure, I’ve heard about you!
 C’mon in.”
-Matias recalled, “It was the most exciting hour of my life.
+Matias recalled “It was the most exciting hour of my life.
 He was wonderful.
 I remember his words, exactly.
-He said, ‘Work hard, practice hard, and do your best.
-Some day you might have a chance to play there.’”
-Also staying in the room was Felipe Alou.
+He said, ‘Work hard, practice hard and do your best.
+Some day you might have a chance to play there.’”2 Also staying in the room was Felipe Alou.

-That August, John and his teammates from Kau Tom Post 11 in Honolulu played in the American Legion World Series.
-Kau Tom became the Pacific Southwest champion, pounding Utah 17-1 in the regional final in Las Vegas, New Mexico.
-John received a $25 first baseman’s glove from Montgomery Ward for hitting the first home run in that game.
-The “Hammering Hawaiians” then went from New Mexico to Bismarck, North Dakota, where they lost the national championship playoff to St. Louis.
-“One factor which contributed to the sun-loving Hawaiians’ loss in the final game was the fact it was played at night in the North Dakota city with a temperature prevailing at about 40 degrees.”
-However, John won the tourney’s James F. Daniel Memorial Sportsmanship Award.
+That August, John and his teammates from Kau Tom Post #11 in Honolulu played in the American Legion World Series.
+Kau Tom became the Pacific Southwest champions, pounding Utah 17-1 in the regional final.
+John received a $25 first baseman’s glove from Montgomery Ward for hitting the first home run in that game.4 The “Hammering Hawaiians” then went from New Mexico to Bismarck, North Dakota, where they lost the national championship playoff to St. Louis.
+“One factor which contributed to the sun-loving Hawaiians’ loss in the final game was the fact it was played at night in the North Dakota city with a temperature prevailing at about 40 degrees.”5 However, John won the tourney’s James F. Daniel Memorial Sportsmanship Award.

 Matias and his brother Bob both signed with the Baltimore Orioles, whose scout Fred Hofmann had observed them.
-The brothers went together to three stops in the O’s chain: Bluefield, West Virginia (where John lashed the ball at a .433 clip); Aberdeen, South Dakota; and Appleton (Fox Cities), Wisconsin.
+The brothers went together to three stops in the O’s chain: Bluefield, West Virginia (where John lashed the ball at a .433 clip); Aberdeen, South Dakota; and Fox Cities, Wisconsin.
 During the winter of 1963-64, they also played ball in their grandparents’ homeland, Puerto Rico.
-Teammates on the Arecibo Lobos included Tony Oliva; the first generation of Alomar brothers; Carlos Bernier (then also a fan favorite in Hawaii with the Triple-A Islanders); John Boozer; and Cookie Rojas.
+Teammates on the Arecibo Lobos included Tony Oliva, the first generation of Alomar brothers, Carlos Bernier (then also a fan favorite in Hawaii with the Triple-A Islanders), John Boozer, and Cookie Rojas.
 With all that talent, the Class A players saw little action.
-Bob got just one at-bat, without a hit, while John was 11-for-38 (.289) with 3 RBIs.
+Bob got just one at-bat without a hit, while John was 11 for 38 (.289) with 3 RBIs.

 “My biggest break came when they traded me,” Matias remarked.
-White Sox GM Ed Short insisted that the Orioles include the Hawaiian as part of the six-man trade on November 29, 1967, that brought Luis Aparicio back to the South Side of Chicago.
-(Baltimore also sent Russ Snyder to the White Sox, receiving Don Buford, Bruce Howard, and Roger Nelson.) “‘We had good reports on him,’ Short said of Matias.
-“We figured it’d be a few years, but that some day he’d make it.”
-Short’s assessment was spot-on.
+White Sox GM Ed Short insisted that the Orioles include the Hawaiian as part of the six-man trade on November 29, 1967 that brought Luis Aparicio back to the South Side of Chicago.
+(Baltimore also sent Russ Snyder to the Sox, receiving Don Buford, Bruce Howard, and Roger Nelson.) “‘We had good reports on him,’ Short explained.
+‘We figured it’d be a few years, but that some day he’d make it.”6 Short’s assessment was spot-on.

 John ascended to Triple-A in 1969, his seventh minor-league season, and enjoyed an All-Star year for Tucson.
-He was fourth in the Pacific Coast League in batting (.314) and second in total bases and RBIs (86), and led the league with 22 assists in right field.
+He was fourth in the Pacific Coast League in batting (.314), second in total bases and RBIs (86), and led the league with 22 assists in right field.
 Matias was a special draw when the Toros went to Honolulu to play the Hawaii Islanders.
 He also displayed extra toughness.
-“He had an abscessed tooth which required oral surgery and 24 stitches. . .but 24 hours later, Matias, still groggy from the anesthetic, told [manager Bill] Adair, ‘I see two baseballs coming at me in the outfield but I think I can see all right at the plate.’”
-He proceeded to get the game-winning hit.
+“He had an abscessed tooth which required oral surgery and 24 stitches. . .but 24 hours later, Matias, still groggy from the anesthetic, told [manager Bill] Adair ‘I see two baseballs coming at me in the outfield but I think I can see all right at the plate.’”
+He proceeded to get the game-winning hit.7

 Chicago gave him a good long look, using him at first and in the outfield.
-Matias hit both of his two big-league homers against AL West rival Oakland, his first off Chuck Dobson and the other off Hall of Famer Jim “Catfish” Hunter.
-The latter came in his best burst as a big-leaguer, from May 20 to May 23, when he went 8-for-12 in three games.
+John hit both of his two big-league homers against AL West rival Oakland, his first off Chuck Dobson and the other off the late Hall of Famer Jim “Catfish” Hunter.
+The latter came in his best burst as a big-leaguer, from May 20 to May 23, when he went 8 for 12 in three games.

 Matias spent the 1971 season in the Royals chain at Triple-A Omaha, but that December, Kansas City sold his contract.
-This was a blessing -- he went back to Honolulu Stadium to play for the Hawaii Islanders, then the San Diego Padres’ top affiliate.
-He pleased the local crowd with a career-high 20 homers, along with 81 RBIs, in 1972.
-But the Islanders released him on June 25, 1973, as San Diego made room for outfielder Dave Marshall.
-Matias then joined Tacoma in the Minnesota Twins organization.
+This was a blessing -- he went back to Honolulu Stadium to play for the Hawaii Islanders, then the Padres’ top affiliate.
+He pleased the local crowd with a career-high 20 homers, along with 81 RBIs.
+Unfortunately, the Islanders released him on June 25, 1973, as San Diego made room for outfielder Dave Marshall.
+He then joined Tacoma in the Twins organization.

 Matias was so successful in his 13 relief appearances (5-1, 1.17 ERA) that he became a starter in 1977.
 The way Guerrero used him was a throwback to something out of the Negro Leagues: after his turn in the four-man rotation, John would move to first base, the outfield, and then DH.
 The fans loved it.

-After retiring as a player, John had the chance to watch son John Jr. star at the University of Hawaii from 1986 through 1989.
-He and his wife, Pauline (née Amarino), who were married on February 6, 1965, had one other child: daughter Robin.
-Their five grandsons all played baseball.
+After retiring as a player, John got the chance to watch son John Jr. star at the University of Hawaii from 1986 through 1989.
+He and his wife Pauline (née Amarino), who were married on February 6, 1965, had one other child: daughter Robin.
+Their five grandsons all became baseball players.

-Of special note, though, Matias devoted his time to being a high-school coach (which he had also done during his off seasons in the past, along with being a basketball referee).
+Of special note, though, Matias devoted his time to being a high school coach (which he had also done during his off-seasons in the past, along with being a basketball referee).
 In 13 years at Pearl City High, he led his squad to the state tournament 11 times, winning two titles.
-Starting in 1993, John moved on to a private Catholic school, Damien Memorial, where nephew Joe DeSa had gone to school in the ’70s.
-He just missed coaching the Monarchs’ other major leaguer, Chris Truby, who graduated in 1992.
+Starting in 1993, John then moved on to a private Catholic school, Damien Memorial, where nephew Joe DeSa had gone to school in the ’70s.
+He just missed coaching the Monarchs’ other major-leaguer, Chris Truby, who graduated in 1992.

-John Matias remained loyal to the White Sox nearly 40 years after his brief stint in Chicago.
+Matias remained loyal to the White Sox decades after his brief stint in Chicago.
 “They gave me a chance to play.
 It was great just being on the same field with great players like Luis Aparicio,” Matias said. “[The White Sox organization] made you feel like part of a family.”11

 Treto Cisneros, Pedro, editor, Enciclopedia del Béisbol Mexicano.
 Mexico City, Mexico: Revistas Deportivas, S.A. de C.V., 1998.